 Telehealth is a very effective way to receive psychological services.
 Research has shown that online counselling is comparable to face to face therapy in effectiveness.
 It is especially popular with clients who travel a lot for work, live in remote areas, are very busy and want to avoid the commute time to the office, or generally prefer to stay home.
-Telehealth can easily be used for either individuals or couples.
+Telehealth is easy for either individuals or couples to use.

 How does it work?